Sayings of Jesus on the cross

 The seven sayings are gathered from the four canonical gospels.
 In Matthew and Mark, Jesus cries out to God.
 In Luke, he forgives his killers, reassures the penitent thief, and commends his spirit to the Father.
 In John, he speaks to his mother, says he thirsts, and declares the end of his earthly life.
 This is an example of the Christian approach to the construction of a gospel harmony, in which material from different gospels is combined, producing an account that goes beyond each gospel.

-Since the 16th century, these sayings have been widely used in sermons on Good Friday, and entire books have been written on theological analysis of them.
-The Seven Last Words from the Cross are an integral part of the liturgy in the Anglican, Catholic, Protestant, and other Christian traditions.
+Since the 16th century, these sayings have been widely used in sermons on Good Friday, and entire books have been written on the theological analysis of them.
+The Seven Last Words from the Cross are an integral part of the liturgy in the Catholic, Protestant, and other Christian traditions.
 Several composers have set the sayings to music.

 Overview

 In the following table, the seven sayings are arranged according to their traditional order.
 However, all seven sayings cannot be found in any one account of Jesus' crucifixion.
 The ordering is a harmonisation of the texts from each of the four canonical gospels.
 Three of the sayings appear only in Luke and three only in John.
 One other saying appears both in Matthew and Mark, and another ("It is finished") is only directly quoted in John but alluded to in Matthew and Mark.

-Quotations here and throughout this article are taken from the King James translation, except where otherwise noted.

-Theological interpretations

-Traditionally, these seven sayings are called words of: